MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/deploy/azure-key-vault.md

 The task has the following pre-requisites:

-* An Azure subscription linked to Team Foundation Server or VSTS using the [Azure Resource Manager service connection](../../library/connect-to-azure.md).
+* An Azure subscription linked to Azure Pipelines or Team Foundation Server using the [Azure Resource Manager service connection](../../library/connect-to-azure.md).

 * An [Azure Key Vault](https://azure.microsoft.com/services/key-vault/) containing the secrets.